ivan-moto/30-seconds-of-kotlin/README.md

 Computes all the permutations of the given list.
 List elements are treated unique based on their index, so a list with equal elements will return duplicate lists.

-> Note: this implementation usses non stack safe recursion
+> Note: this implementation uses non stack safe recursion

 ``kotlin
 // For example: